suborbital/e2core/README.md

 To learn how Atmo works, visit the [get started guide](./docs/getstarted.md).

 ## Status
-Atmo is currently in pre-alpha stages, and will be the flagship project in the Suborbital Development Platform.
+Atmo is currently in **alpha**, and is intended to be the flagship project in the Suborbital Development Platform.

 Atmo is built atop [Vektor](github.com/suborbital/vektor), [Hive](github.com/suborbital/hive) and [Grav](github.com/suborbital/grav).